kaltura/KalturaGeneratedAPIClientsTypescript/docs/getting-started.md

 This guide will show you how to setup your project to use `kaltura-typescript-client`.

-> Visit `kaltura-angular-client-demo repo` for [live demonstration](https://goo.gl/c02JX2) of an  application using this library.
+>Visit our [live demonstration](https://goo.gl/c02JX2) for code snippets and common use cases.

 ## Install
 using `npm`: